Which Countries Don’t Have Inheritance Tax? Your Guide

 Gifting Assets in Advance

 Gifting assets in advance is another strategy to reduce your estate’s IHT liability.
 Gifts to individuals are “potentially exempt transfers” (PETs) — if you survive for seven years after making the gift, it falls completely outside your estate.
-If you die within seven years, the gift uses up your nil rate band first, and taper relief may reduce the tax on gifts that exceeded £325,000:
+If you die within seven years, the gift uses up your nil rate band first, and taper relief (HMRC IHTM14612) may reduce the tax on gifts that exceeded £325,000:

 • 0-3 years before death: 40% tax